Tennessee Jam Cake with Brown Sugar Whiskey Glaze

 - Sift together flour, baking soda, cinnamon, ginger, and cardamom and set aside.

 - Cream butter until light and fluffy.
-Add sugars and mix further.
+Add sugar and mix further.
 Add salt and then eggs one at a time waiting for previously added egg to be fully incorporated.
 Scrape bowl often.
 Mix until mixture is light and fluffy.

 - Add jam and once incorporated add one-third of flour mixture.
 Mix just until combined and then add half of buttermilk.
 Once incorporated add another one-third of dry ingredients.
 Continue with buttermilk and finalize with flour mixture.